danialzainul/bootstrap-challenges/02-bootstrap-grid/README.md

 ## Specs

-Improve your page using Bootstrap grid.
+Improve your page using Bootstrap grid to get [this final result](In this challenge, reproduce [this page](http://lewagon.github.io/bootstrap-challenges/02-bootstrap-grid/).
 You will have to use the grid at 3 places in your page:

 - In the banner, make the header, text and button to fill 50% of the screen.
 - In the section describing your service, use a nice responsive grid to position your 4 items.